karengarm/CS330-Deep-Multi-Task-Meta-Learning/README.md

 In this assignment, we will look at meta-learning for few shot classification:
-1. Learn how to process and partition data for meta learning problems, where training is done over a distribution of training tasks p(T ).
+1. Learn how to process and partition data for meta learning problems, where training is done over a distribution of training tasks.
-2. Implement and train memory augmented neural networks, a black-box meta-learner that uses a recurrent neural network [1].
+2. Implement and train memory augmented neural networks, a black-box meta-learner that uses a recurrent neural network.
 3. Analyze the learning performance for different size problems.
 4. Experiment with model parameters and explore how they improve performance.